niclake/niclake.github.io/src/posts/2010/2010-04-09-ass-kickin.md

 title: "Ass Kickin'"
 date: "2010-04-09"
 tags:
-  - "computers"
+  - "Computers"
-  - "life"
+  - "Personal"
-  - "music"
+  - "Music"
-  - "technology"
+  - "Technology"
-  - "thoughts"
+  - "Thoughts"
 ---

 Before I begin, I just have to say… there is absolutely nothing that I enjoy more than playing music with great musicians.
 It truly has the ability to change my entire outlook on life, and make a so-so day into a fantastic one.
 Sadly, I don't get to do that nearly enough.